alexander-russell/folder-searcher/README.md

 Once the dialogue is open, basic usage involves:

 * Enter *Insert Mode* by pressing "I".
 A cursor should appear in the search box, you can now edit your query.
-Navigate with the arrow keys and exit *Insert Mode* with `Enter` or `Escape`.
+Navigate with the left and right arrow keys and exit *Insert Mode* with `Enter` or `Escape`.
+You can access recent searches (only searches that ended in opening an item) with the up and down arrow keys.

-* Navigate results with the array keys, open the selected result with `Enter`.
+* Navigate results with the up and down arrow keys, open the selected result with `Enter`.
 If you hold `Shift`, you'll open the parent folder of the selected item.
 If you hold `Ctrl`, the search dialogue will stay open, otherwise it will close.

 For more information on usage (there's several more keybindings, and a small command interface for extra function), see the built-in help page in PowerShell.
 If available, you can access it with `Get-Help Search-Folder`.